12 courses and a cavalcade of culinary kicks

 Reason to go: A theatrical dining experience where guests flow between two distinctly different spaces in one night

 This is the perfect setup for a superhero metaphor, yet we can’t find which one of them it might be.
 Batman?
 The Silver Surfer?
 Captain Marvel?
 Or Adrien Veidt?
-There’s something here that revolves around the restaurant’s mega-chef and his Dark Room and Light Room that makes us think about Anakin Skywalker, but no, that’s just so wrong.
+There’s something here that revolves around the restaurant’s mega-chef and his Dark Room and Light Room that makes us think about Star Wars.

-Luke Skywalker Dale-Roberts, South Africa’s most lauded chef has been firmly carrying the country’s culinary Kryptonite on the global food stage for over a decade.
-His restaurant, situated in an old industrial space in downtown Woodstock, has recently undergone a massive refurbishment, dividing the space into two theatrical rooms, the aforementioned Dark- and Light Rooms, open nightly for a maximum of 40 diners.
+Skywalker Dale-Roberts, South Africa’s most lauded chef has spent the last decade wielding the country’s culinary light saber on the global food stage.
+His restaurant, situated in an old industrial space in downtown Woodstock, is divided into two theatrical rooms, the aforementioned Dark- and Light Rooms, open nightly for a maximum of 40 diners.